Scholarship Programs

 CAMP

 Scholarships are offered for all types of camps, day and overnight, Jewish and non-Jewish.
-All current or wait-listed Little Brothers/Sisters are eligible to apply for a camp scholarship.
-In 2022, 69 JBBBS campers received, on average, $1,000.
-Applications for Summer 2023 will be available online January 2, 2023, and will be accepted through February 10th.
+All currently matched Little Brothers/Sisters who will be under age 18 as of June 2024 are eligible to apply for a camp scholarship.
+Applications for Summer 2024 will be available online January 3, 2024, and will be accepted through February 16th.

 JBBBS Academic Scholarship

-For Littles who have been previously matched in JBBBS programs for at least one year, JBBBS offers scholarships for undergraduate education.
+For Littles who have been previously matched in JBBBS programs for at least one consecutive year, JBBBS offers scholarships for undergraduate education.
 Recipients may use these funds for tuition and any other costs associated with school, such as housing, transportation, books/fees and technology expenses.
-For the 2022-23 academic year, 48 JBBBS scholars received, on average, $5,100.
-Applications for the 2023-24 academic year will be available online January 10, 2023 and will be accepted through May 8th.
+Applications for the 2024-25 academic year will be available online January 11, 2024 and will be accepted through May 9th.

 Please note that this is a separate application from that for the CJP Academic Scholarship; you may apply for both if eligible.